Discover more from Elegant Legal Writing

 Long block quotations, such as an excerpt from a legislative committee report, that you need to include but don’t want to put in the main text

-Minor alternative arguments that you need to raise in order to preserve them for appeal
+Minor alternative arguments that you need to raise to preserve them for appeal

-Contrast the following examples.
-The first uses record citations in the main text, as is traditional; the second relegates that bibliographic information to footnotes.
+Contrast the examples below.
+The first uses record citations in the main text, as is traditional; the second relegates bibliographic information to footnotes.
 Note how the citations in the first example create visual clutter and interrupt the reader’s flow:

 Here are a few more footnote tips: